 Traffic Mobility Review Board

-The TMRB was approved by the TBTA Board on July 27, 2022 and consists of the following six members:
+The TMRB was established by the TBTA Board on July 27, 2022 and now consists of the following members:

 - John Banks, President Emeritus of the Real Estate Board of New York